-Another key concept is charm pricing-using prices that end in .99 or .95.
-Despite being just a cent less, €9.99 is consistently perceived as significantly cheaper than €10.
+Another key concept is charm pricing using prices that end in .99 or .95.
+Despite being just a cent less, \in 9.99 is consistently perceived as significantly cheaper than \in 10.
 This technique works because consumers tend to read prices from left to right, and the first number carries the most weight in their judgement.

 Bundling is another tactic that influences perception.
-Grouping products or services together at a single price can reduce the mental effort involved in decision-making and make the overall offer seem more cost-effective.
+Grouping products or services together at a single price can reduce the mental effort involved in decision-making and make the overall offer seem more costeffective.
 This is particularly effective when the perceived value of the bundle exceeds the sum of its parts.

 Pricing can also signal quality.
 A higher price is often associated with higher value-even when no objective difference exists.
 This is especially true for professional services, where pricing can influence trust.
-In some cases, underpricing can backfire by creating doubt about competence or effectiveness critical.
-While psychological pricing can be powerful, customers today are more informed and sensitive to manipulation.
-Misleading tactics can damage trust and long-term profitability.
-The goal should be to reinforce the value of what you're offering-not disguise it.
+In some cases, underpricing can backfire by creating doubt about competence or effectiveness.